 Tools & Toolsets

 Tools are the atomic actions EdgeCrab can perform.
+91 core tools are exposed through CORE_TOOLS, with handlers registered at compile time via inventory::submit!.
 They are organized into toolsets (named groups) and activated via aliases in config or CLI.

 Enabling and Disabling Tools